saudiatepace/node-challenge/README.md

 ## Project Structure

 ```
 nodeChallenge/                      --> project folder name
   routes                            --> route files storage
-    getPhilosophy.js/   --> file that serves as the route for getting philosophy api
+    getPhilosophy.js/               --> route for getting philosophy api
+	getPhilosophyByRandomData.js/   --> route for getting philosophy using random data from wikipedia
     index.js                        --> main file for the routes
   .editorconfig                     --> reference for editor code spacing and indentions
   .eslintignore                     --> specifies the files to be ignored from eslint
   .gitattribute                     --> auto detect text files and perform LF normalization
   app.js                            --> main file that execute and runs the server
   package.json                      --> file that ensures the right version of the package is being installed
   README.md                         --> serves as the documentation of the project
 ```

 ### Running the Application